allysonw/dental-cms/notes.md

 # Before turning in:
 - [ ] redirect user back to page they were on during deletion of resources
 - [ ] watch rest of TODOmvc vids
-- [ ] build address model
+- [X] build address model
-- [ ] nested form for creation of address at same time as patient
+- [X] nested form for creation of address at same time as patient
 - [ ] build identities table and refactor authentication
 - [ ] Blog post
+- [ ] README
 - [ ] Create Giphy for demo video

 ## DONE: